-Highlight the box beside From and press the 😳 (Play/Pause) button to toggle between On and Off.
+Highlight the box beside From and press the [7] (Play/Pause) button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the first recorded image.

-Highlight the box beside To and press the (5) button to toggle between On and Off.
+Highlight the box beside To and press the button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the last recorded image.

-Highlight the box beside Channels and press the 🕲 button.
-You can select the cameras that you would like to include in your video clip.
+Highlight the box beside Channels and press the m button.
+You can select the cameras that you would like to include in your video clip

-Figure 71 - Clip-Copy screen.
+Figure 74 - Clip-Copy screen.

-Highlight the box beside Password and press the 6/9 button.
+Highlight the box beside Password and press the button.
 A virtual keyboard appears allowing you to enter the password for reviewing the video clips.

-Highlight the box beside Dest. and press the 🕲 button.
+Highlight the box beside Dest. and press the button.
 You can select the storage device on which you would like to record the video clip.
+You can choose from Internal DVD RW and USB Storage.